 “I use the money I make walking dogs to pay for those classes,” Correy said.
 “I’m currently taking an ongoing acting class, a musical theater performance class, voice lessons, and on-camera classes.
 It can get expensive, but it’s critical for me to stay relevant in an industry that’s constantly evolving.”

-Dogs make this a paw-some part-time job
+Dogs make this paw-some part-time work

 It’s clear that the money and flexibility are essential to Correy, but dogs are what makes this work such an enjoyable part of his life.